-- (6) Finance beach park facilities, or beach, channel, estuary, or lagoon improvement, maintenance, renourishment, restoration, and erosion control, including construction of beach groins and shoreline protection, enhancement, cleanup, or restoration or inland lakes and rivers to which there is public access as those uses relate to the physical preservation of the beach, shoreline, channel, estuary, lagoon, or inland lake or river; - (7) Pledge the revenues to secure and liquidate revenue bonds issued by the county, subject to certain limitations.
+- (6) Finance beach development and restoration park facilities as well as shoreline protection and restoration of inland lakes and rivers to which there is public access, or beach, channel, estuary, or lagoon improvement, maintenance, renourishment, restoration, and erosion control, including construction of beach groins and shoreline protection, enhancement, cleanup, or restoration or inland lakes and rivers to which there is public access as those uses relate to the physical preservation of the beach, shoreline, channel, estuary, lagoon, or inland lake or river; - (7) Pledge the revenues to secure and liquidate revenue bonds issued by the county, subject to certain limitations.

 Figure 6.7 shows the Tourist Development Tax revenue received by Indian River County over the last six fiscal years.
-Since FY 2011/12, Tourist Development Tax revenue has increased 75.58%.
+Since FY 20101/142, Tourist Development Tax revenue has increased 63.6275.58%.